(Full time) 2022 start

 Careers support

 The School of Psychology works closely with the University Careers Centre to provide students with information about careers, both in Psychology and in other areas to support them in choosing appropriately.
+You can attend drop-in sessions at the Careers Centre anytime to get additional support in tailoring your CV and advice on the application and interview process.

-Every year we organise employability skills workshops, talks and presentations, with practical advice to improve your chances of success.
-Personalised LeedsforLife tutorials give you the opportunity to discuss your career/employability plans and how you can use your time at university to gain the skills, knowledge and experience to make you competitive in the employment market.
+Personalised tutorials give you the opportunity to discuss your career/employability plans and how you can use your time at university to gain the skills, knowledge and experience to make you competitive in the employment market.

 We encourage you to prepare for your career from day one.
-Thats one of the reasons Leeds graduates are so sought after by employers.
+That’s one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
-Find out more at the Careers website.
+Find out more about Careers support.

 Study abroad and work placements

 Our popular BSc Psychology (International) course is designed to provide students with unique exposure to different ways of studying and applying psychology, as well as stimulating opportunities for personal development.
+Following successful study in Levels 1 and 2, you can apply to transfer to the four-year international variant of the Psychology degree course.

 Past students have studied all over the world with us developing four exchange partners in Europe (Belgium, Germany, Norway and Spain) and over 200 outside Europe including Australia, Canada, Singapore and the United States.
+While there are many opportunities to study abroad, it is a competitive process and places cannot be guaranteed.

-Students who have completed their year abroad have often spoken about not only their academic development but their personal growth.
-From experiencing new cultures to learning new languages and new approaches to psychology.
+Students who have completed their year abroad have often spoken about not only their academic development but their personal growth, from experiencing new cultures to learning new languages and new approaches to psychology.

-You will have the opportunity to undertake a work placement for one year during your degree (between Levels two and three).
-You then transfer onto the four year BSc Psychology (Industrial) variant of the course which offers an exciting opportunity for you to gain valuable work experience as part of your degree and enhance your employability.
+You will have the opportunity to undertake a work placement for one year during your degree (between Levels 2 and 3).
+You then transfer onto the four-year BSc Psychology (Industrial) variant of the course; this offers an exciting opportunity for you to gain valuable work experience as part of your degree, and enhance your employability.
+Application for a work placement year is made partway through Level 2.

 Find out more at the Year in Industry.